Dosh Lowkee: Career

-Dosh Lowkee began his career as an entrepreneur and nightlife promoter before transitioning into the music industry.
+Lowkee began his career as an entrepreneur and nightlife promoter before transitioning into the music industry.
 On 7 May 2022, he announced the launch of his record label, Dosh Entertainment Empire.
 He released his debut single, "Hustle," in 2023, marking his first track to reach a broader audience.
 That same year, he gained further recognition with the release of his breakout EP Thanks Giving, which followed his second single, "Many Things."
 The EP helped establish his presence in the Nigerian music scene and received mixed reviews, with some praising its sound and focus on success, ambition, and personal growth.
 The Guardian Nigeria described the EP as showing flashes of promise but noted that it "doesn't quite stick the landing."

-In June 2024, Dosh signed a new artist to his label.

 In January 2024, he released the single "Upper Echelon Rhythm" featuring G.O.E, accompanied by a music video.
 Later that year, he released "Old Taker," featuring rapper Ola Dips.
-Dosh won the Entertaining Personality of the Year award at the RAY Signature Entertainment Awards (RSE) in 2024.
+Lowkee won the Entertaining Personality of the Year award at the RAY Signature Entertainment Awards (RSE) in 2024.